arisuvade/message-spammer/README.md

     $ ./main.py
     ```

-3. Follow the prompts to customize the message contents, how many the message to send, and what is the time delay.
+3. Follow the prompts to pick a message type, customize the message contents, how many the message to send, and what is the time delay between messages.
 You can also change the theme to dark or light mode.

 4. Press "Send" to send the message to the recipient.